nus-cs2103-AY2223S1/tp/docs/_ug/TryingFirstCommand.md

 Suppose the `INDEX` for potatoes is `1` in the application, the command you would like to enter into the command box is `inc id/12 qty/40`.

-Now you should have a general sensing of how commands are used and how to interpret formats.
+You should now have a better understanding of how commands are formatted and used.
 All commands are consolidated in [Command Summary](#command-summary).

-Here is a checklist you can use before using a command:
+Here is a checklist you can use before running a command:

 * [ ] I know the restrictions of the command
 * [ ] I know what flags are supplied to the command